 Working Group Terms of Participation

-i.e. “Require those joining a WG to sign up to a WG member terms of participation outlining the commitment expected from WG members as well as the expectation with regards to multi- stakeholder, bottom up, consensus policy development »;
+i.e., “Require those joining a WG to sign up to a WG member terms of participation outlining the commitment expected from WG members as well as the expectation with regards to multi- stakeholder, bottom up, consensus policy development”;

 Alternatives to the Open Working Group Model

-i.e. flexibility to adopt models that “balance representation, inclusivity, expertise, empowerment, accountability and participation »;
+i.e., flexibility to adopt models that “balance representation, inclusivity, expertise, empowerment, accountability and participation” ;

 Criteria for New Members Joining after the Formation of a Working Group

-i.e. “Limit disruption as a result of members joining after the WG has already been engaged in deliberations for quite some time but allow for flexibility in case new volunteers bring new perspectives or are currently underrepresented in the WG”;
+i.e., “Limit disruption as a result of members joining after the WG has already been engaged in deliberations for quite some time but allow for flexibility in case new volunteers bring new perspectives or are currently underrepresented in the WG”;

 Capture vs Consensus

-i.e. “Empower WG Chairs with additional tools and support to ensure effective and efficient leadership”;
+i.e., “Empower WG Chairs with additional tools and support to ensure effective and efficient leadership”;

 Active Role for the GNSO Council Liaison

-i.e. “Ensure optimal use of [and] clear understanding with regards to the role of the Council liaison”;
+i.e., “Ensure optimal use of [and] clear understanding with regards to the role of the Council liaison”;

 Documenting Expectations of Working Group Leadership, Roles, Responsibilities, and Required Skills and Expertise

-i.e. “Ensure clear understanding of what the role of a WG chair entails as well as what are considered some of the qualifying skills and criteria”;
+i.e., “Ensure clear understanding of what the role of a WG chair entails as well as what are considered some of the qualifying skills and criteria”;

 Further Guidance on Working Group Appeals Process & Standard Methodology for Decision Making

-i.e. “Ensure there is clarity around how consensus is established and what tools can be used in that regard”;
+i.e., “Ensure there is clarity around how consensus is established and what tools can be used in that regard”;

 Enforcing Deadlines and Ensuring Bite-Size Pieces

-i.e. “Ensure clear expectations concerning deliverables as well as a manageable scope of work.
+i.e., “Ensure clear expectations concerning deliverables as well as a manageable scope of work.
 A PDP should have a narrow scope and, in those cases where a subject is broad, it needs to be broken into manageable pieces to make the deadline pressure more understandable and achievable”;

 Notification to the Council of Work Plan Changes

-i.e. “Enhance accountability of PDP WGs and oversight by GNSO Council”;
+i.e., “Enhance accountability of PDP WGs and oversight by GNSO Council”;

 Reviewing Working Group Leadership

-i.e. “Allow for regular review of PDP leadership team to be able to identify early on potential issues;
+i.e., “Allow for regular review of PDP leadership team to be able to identify early on potential issues”;

 Making Better Use of Existing Flexibility in PDPs to Allow for Data Gathering, Chartering and Termination When It is Clear No Consensus can be Achieved

-i.e. “Ensure that each PDP is set up for success from the outset, and provide regular opportunities for Council to evaluate a PDP’s progress … [and] flexibility with regards to work that is undertaken upfront, such as data gathering to establish whether there is really an issue that needs to be addressed …”;
+i.e., “Ensure that each PDP is set up for success from the outset, and provide regular opportunities for Council to evaluate a PDP’s progress … [and] flexibility with regards to work that is undertaken upfront, such as data gathering to establish whether there is really an issue that needs to be addressed …”;

 Independent Conflict Resolution

-i.e. “Provide additional mechanisms for conflict resolution for those cases where existing tools have not delivered results”;
+i.e., “Provide additional mechanisms for conflict resolution for those cases where existing tools have not delivered results”;

 Criteria for PDP Updates

-i.e. “Ensure standardized set of information provided by PDP WGs”; and
+i.e., “Ensure standardized set of information provided by PDP WGs”; and

 Resource Reporting

-i.e. “Allow for [regular] resource tracking and oversight, enhancing accountability”.
+i.e., “Allow for [regular] resource tracking and oversight, enhancing accountability”.